 It's newly popular in the U.S. to start a community garden, although of course it's just normal in tribal cultures.
-Local food has become something of a trend because:
+Growing food locally has become something of a trend because:

 Gardening itself is an enormously popular hobby in the United States.
 The idea of cooperating with others to do something you could not or would not do by yourself promotes community.